comocheng/autoscience_workflow/README.md

 ## 1. Model Generation with RMG
 Users are referred to the [RMG website](https://rmg.mit.edu/) for more complete instructions on how to use RMG, but the basic gist is this:
 - Copy RMG_example_fuel_YYYYMMDD to a new location and modify the input.py file (or create your own) to specify the reactants you are investigating, the reactor conditions of interest, and which libraries to include.
 - Run rmg.py with the command `python-jl /path/to/RMG-Py/rmg.py input.py` to generate the mechanism.
 This will probably take on the order of days, depending on the size of the mechanism you intend to build.
-RMG will generate many files, but these three are required for the autoscience workflow:
+RMG will generate many files, but these three RMG outputs are required for the autoscience workflow.
+An example of each has been copied into the example folder (NOTE that RMG is not completely deterministic and the same input file can result in slightly different mechanisms):
-  - chemkin/chem_annotated.inp - contains the list of species and reactions for the mechanism along with thermodynamic and kinetic parameter values
+  - chem_annotated.inp - contains the list of species and reactions for the mechanism along with thermodynamic and kinetic parameter values
-  - chemkin/tran.dat - contains transport data
+  - tran.dat - contains transport data
-  - chemkin/species_dictionary.txt - contains bond connectivity information for each species
+  - species_dictionary.txt - contains bond connectivity information for each species

 Once the model is generated you can do a quick check of the ignition delay results with the [plotting/check_mech.ipynb](https://github.com/comocheng/autoscience_workflow/blob/main/plotting/check_mech.ipynb) Jupyter Notebook.